Job profiles at CSC

 Indigenous correctional program officer

 Indigenous correctional program officers (ICPOs) deliver Indigenous correctional programs to offenders.
 These programs address, in a culturally sensitive way, behaviours that increase an offender's risk to re-offend.

 As an Indigenous correctional program officer, you will:

 - contribute to the healing journey of Indigenous offenders

 - guide, motivate and encourage offenders along the path to successful reintegration

 - work with Elders and other CSC staff as part of the case management team

 - share information about an offender's attitude, accountability and progress

-An ACPO's schedule will vary.
+An ICPO's schedule will vary.
 Occasionally they need to work evenings and weekends.

-Correctional program officer: Review the duties of a CPO to understand the responsibilities of an ACPO.
+Correctional program officer: Review the duties of a CPO to understand the responsibilities of an ICPO.